 There have been a lot of…uninteresting photos put on Twitter, clearly taken by someone either bored out of their mind or quite taken with the subject: (I love that Eden’s phone is pink.
 I wonder if she’s got a bit of Sue in her.)

 And then there’s this incredibly awkward photo of Charlie McDermott with a person I believe to be Shelby Young, and as far as I know they’re dating, and Eden is just standing off to the side not quite smiling.
 I’m embarrassed for them.
 Embarrassed this photo is publicly available.
+(Not that it necessarily means what it looks like it means.)
 But it was just too pertinent not to publish.
 I mean it’s probably nothing.
 Everybody takes awkward photos.
 But…well, JUST LOOK AT IT.

 Speaking of taking awkward photos, how about a spam of pocket Charlie:I love this picture:I wonder if it was taken by Atticus Shaffer (Brick).
 Eden is being all Sue-like and smiling and loving it, and Charlie’s just like a grumpy dad, all “who gave that child a phone?
 I don’t want to be in a picture.”